fronto/rabobank_interview/README.md

 I have completed all the "MUSTs" (M1-M5)

-I have completed all the "SHOULDs" (S1-S4), although I have not run the Pet REST api through integration tests (yet)
+I have completed all the "SHOULDs" (S1-S4)

 I have not yet attempted any of the "COULDs" although I can see that for C1 this requirement would involve a one-to-many association from Person to Pet, and many-to-one association the other way.
-I can see that in the database this would warrant foreign keys and cascading deletes in the ORM.
+I can see that in the database this would warrant foreign keys and perhaps cascading operations in the ORM.
 Representing the association in the REST api may invite the use of HATEOS for ease of navigation.

 For requirement C2 I would suggest a feature toggle